-The Bonneville Power Administration has completed the final environmental impact statement for our proposed I-5 Corridor Reinforcement Project
+The Bonneville Power Administration completed the final environmental impact statement for our proposed I-5 Corridor Reinforcement Project

+, and released it in February 2016.
 The final EIS is a significant milestone in completing the National Environmental Policy Act review process for this proposal.
 BPA’s preferred route for the transmission line remains the Central Alternative using Central Option 1

-Given our desire to conduct this due diligence, we now expect to make a final decision about the project by the end of 2016.
 If BPA decides to build the transmission line, we would prepare and issue a record of decision that announces and explains our decision to build the project.
 The record of decision also would identify which route alternative we have chosen to construct.

 In the interim, BPA will continue to work and communicate with our cooperating agencies, as well as with other federal, state, regional, and local agencies and officials, tribes, landowners, interest groups and citizens.
 Please contact us

 if you would like to discuss proposed locations of project facilities on or near your property.